-Other instruments capable of grasping and withdrawing objects found in the bladder are the cystoscopic rongeur (Fig. 73, page 133), and Canny Ryall's cystoscopic lithotrite shown in Figs. 93 and 94, pages 159, 160.
+Other instruments capable of grasping and withdrawing objects found in the bladder are the cystoscopic rongeur, and Ryall's cystoscopic lithotrite.
 They are much more powerful in the jaws than the one just described.
 By them portions of phosphatic deposit may be chipped away under inspection, so as to reduce the size of the foreign body sufficiently to permit withdrawal.